This White Balsamic Dressing Recipe gives life to any salad! I always have a batch ready to go in the refrigerator.

 What makes this recipe so good

 - White balsamic vinaigrette pairs well with so many salads!
 I make a weekly batch for a quick and easy salad.

 - The lighter appearance of this vinaigrette allows the natural color of the salad ingredients to stand out.

 - This salad dressing is great for meal prep and will last for 1 week in the fridge.

 Here is a visual overview of the ingredients used in this recipe.
 Scroll down to the recipe card for exact quantities.

-- White balsamic vinegar - Has more of a clean aftertaste than dark balsamic vinegar.
-Great to use in lighter colored foods, and dressings to preserve their color.
+- White balsamic vinegar - It has more of a clean aftertaste than dark balsamic vinegar.
+Great to use in lighter-colored foods and dressings to preserve their color.

 - Honey - Helps balance out the acidity of the white balsamic vinegar.
 Honey gives this dressing a nice sweetness and mouthfeel.